-“Contao Open Source CMS” is the official, full name of the project and it says everything you need to know when you first contact the system.
+“Contao Open Source CMS” is the full, official name of the project and says all you need to know when you first encounter the system.
 It is a CMS, i.e. a content management system under an open source license called Contao.
-Are we clear?
-Then you can skip the next two sections.
+If you already know what an open source CMS is, you can skip the next two sections.
 Otherwise …

-A content management system is by definition a program for the management of content.
+A content management system is, by definition, a program for managing content.
 Within this very general category there are countless subgroups, such as

-Contao belongs to the group of Web Content Management Systems because it is designed to manage online content, unlike traditional content management systems that also serve radio and print media.
+Contao is a Web Content Management System because it is designed to manage online content, unlike traditional content management systems that also serve radio and print media.

-One of the characteristics of a content management system is that several users can work on a project in a collaborative manner.
-Changes can be tracked at any time in the version management and can be undone if necessary.
-In advance, the administrator can define in the rights management which areas and contents the users are allowed to access.
+One characteristic of a content management system is that several users can work collaboratively on a project.
+Changes can be tracked at any time in version management and can be undone if necessary.
+In advance, an administrator can define in rights management which areas and contents users can access.

-Furthermore, a CMS can support workflows.
-In Contao, you can allow an editor to create content but leave the publishing of the content to the editor-in-chief.
-This simple workflow guarantees that no article appears on the website that the editor-in-chief has not checked before.
+Furthermore, a CMS supports workflows.
+In Contao, you can allow an editor to create content but leave the publishing of that content to the editor-in-chief.
+This simple workflow guarantees that content doesn’t appear on the website until the editor-in-chief has reviewed it.

-And even if you maintain your website all by yourself and don’t need any rights management or workflows, it still makes sense to use a CMS.
-Because it makes your life much easier by abstracting tasks like creating and checking a form or embedding a Google Map - which means “you don’t have to know how it’s done technically”.
-To use Contao, you do not even need to know HTML, although it is the markup language used to create web pages.
+Even if you maintain a website all by yourself and don’t need any rights management or workflows, it still makes sense to use a CMS.
+A CMS makes your life much easier by breaking down tasks like creating and checking a form or embedding a Google Map - which means “you don’t have to know how it’s done technically”.
+To use Contao, doesn’t even require knowlage HTML, although it is the markup language used to create web pages.

-And because Contao is installed on a web server, you have access to your data around the clock and from anywhere in the world.
-So you can theoretically work on your website from a beach in Ibiza - although this often leads to problems during your family vacation, which are not technical.
+Because Contao is installed on a web server, you have access to your data around the clock from anywhere in the world.
+So you can theoretically work on your website from a beautiful beach - although this could lead to problems during your family vacation.

 Open source software is characterized above all by the fact that the comprehensive “free” use of the program is permitted and there is no restriction of licensees or areas of use.
 The openly accessible source code and freedom from license fees are essential prerequisites for free usability.

 For you as a user, this means that you can use the program as you like - even for commercial projects.
 It is a common misconception that Open Source software may only be used for non-commercial projects.
-Such a “restriction of licensees” is just not allowed!
+Such a “restriction of licensees” isn’t allowed in open source!

 Of all Open Source licenses, the General Public License, or GPL for short, is probably the best known and most frequently used.
 It guarantees the licensee the right to use a program

-Further details and answers to common questions about Open Source licenses in German (the license itself is in English) can be found on the website of ifrOSS, the Institute for Legal Issues of Free and Open Source Software.
+Further details and answers to common questions about Open Source licenses can be found on the website of ifrOSS, the Institute for Legal Issues of Free and Open Source Software.